-- > The main objective of the lab. is to practice: Spanish in action - > The Assistant is responsible for 10% of your final grade.
-The grade is based on attendance and participation - > The Assistant will help guide the different activities and answer some questions - > The Assistant will observe and evaluate your performance during the different activities - The lab. is a great opportunity to practice some selected themes appropriate for conversation and other practice - The success of the lab. depends on your active participation, knowledge and personal interest - Please, for your benefit, help create a positive and dynamic atmosphere in the lab.
+- The Assistant is responsible for 10% of your final grade.
+The grade is based on attendance and participation - The Assistant will help guide the different activities and answer some questions - The Assistant will observe and evaluate your performance during the different activities - The lab is a great opportunity to practice some selected themes appropriate for conversation and other practice - The success of the lab depends on your active participation, knowledge and personal interest - Please, for your benefit, help create a positive and dynamic atmosphere in the lab.